 What is CRT?

 “Culturally Responsive Teaching: Four Misconceptions” by Jennifer Gonzalez and Zaretta Hammond, from Gonzalez’s blog, Cult of Pedagogy, in 2017.
-Knowing what CRT isn’t can help us better understand what it is — remember that using non-examples is a UDL strategy!
+Knowing what CRT isn’t can help us better understand what it is — remember that using non-examples is a UDL strategy! (like Sarah Levine discusses in her article “Contrasting Cases: A Simple Strategy for Deep Understanding“)

 How to Implement CRT